- Personal Finance

 How many people go into the supermarket and get what they need or like without actually knowing what individual prices would be?
 Whole television programmes like "Eating well for less" are being made as people have got into the habit of ready made and processed food out of convenience.
 Credit cards are just so easy that people sometimes lose track of their spending.

 I sometimes help people with budgets and it is not unusual for someone to not know what their monthly expenses are.

 Here are some helpful tips

 Take the time to sit down and make a budget. - Do you actually know if your income is more than your expenditure?
-There are a variety of resources that will help you think about your budget.
-Martin Lewis has a online planner.
-Stewardship also have a variety of resources to help you look at your budget.
-If the whole idea of looking at your finances and creating a budget scares you, they also have a network of volunteer budget coaches that can help.
+There are a variety of free online resources that will help you think about your budget.
+Sit down and work it out what your essentials are.
+It will help you see what you are spending and highlight where you can make small changes.